ndsev/zswag/libs/jzswag/jzswag-test/README.md

 | 9 | `concat(Strings)` | base64-encoded string array; HTTP Bearer auth. |
 | 10 | `name(EnumWrapper)` | enum unwrap to numeric via `ZserioEnum.getGenericValue()`; global default `HeaderAuth` security. |

-The test client is structured as the **canonical Java port idiom**: each test constructs a `ZswagClient` (which implements `zserio.runtime.service.ServiceClientInterface`), wraps it in the zserio-generated `Calculator.CalculatorClient`, and invokes the typed method directly.
+The test client is structured as the **canonical Java port idiom**: each test constructs a `OAClient` (which implements `zserio.runtime.service.ServiceClientInterface`), wraps it in the zserio-generated `Calculator.CalculatorClient`, and invokes the typed method directly.
 There is no manual request decomposition — every parameter is resolved via `x-zserio-request-part`.

 ## Running the test